MMV2408/mmv2408.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Mike, born on August 24, 2001, and I live in Middenbeemster.
+My name is Mike, born on August 24, 2001, and I live in Middenbeemster (NL).
 I am currently a first-year Electrical Engineering (BSc) student at the HvA (Amsterdam University of Applied Sciences), and I really enjoy the program.

 This website is intended to showcase and track my progress as an electrical engineer.
 It serves as a personal portfolio and learning journal, where I document projects, experiments, and topics that interest me as I continue to develop my technical skills.